eBooks, Audiobooks & Digital Magazines

 The Library subscribes to Overdrive’s Library to Go to offer our largest collection of new, popular eBooks and audiobooks for adults and children.

-Full issues of popular magazines are now available in this collection!
+Full issues of popular magazines are also available in this collection!

 - Select Humboldt County Library (sometimes listed under Northnet.)